PoisonNinja/PoisonNinja.github.io/_posts/2016-12-07-AES-in-Google-Sheets.md

 Today, AES is one of the most popular block ciphers in existence due to it's high performance and security it provides.
 AES is implemented in nearly every language, and hardware acceleration is available on most processors.
 On x86, acceleration is provided by the AES-NI instruction set.

 AES is currently unbroken, with the only possible attacks based on attacking side-channel implementations.
 This means that the only attacks that work are on the implementation of AES such as hardware glitches and timing attacks.
-Other attacks are able to reduce the key space slightly from 2^128 to slightly lower, but brute forcing it would still take more time than the age of the universe.
+Otherwise, brute forcing AES would take more time then the current age of the universe.

 # AES implementation
 AES uses four basic operations, grouped in rounds.
 The number of rounds depends on the AES bit size.
 The higher bit size, the more rounds.